 Since having weight loss surgery, Tracie Green is able to walk and exercise without knee pain (Photo: August 2019)

 At 247 pounds, Tracie Green felt miserable thanks to a slew of weight-related health problems.
-When she couldn’t take it anymore, Green decided to try weight loss surgery.
+When she couldn’t take it anymore, Green decided to try bariatric surgery.
 In the 12 months since then, Green has lost almost 60 pounds and her health has improved significantly.
 Although she has no regrets, Green’s weight loss journey hasn’t been easy.

 Enough is Enough